robfatland/nexus/index.md

-**nexus** is a *threefold documentation resource* for open research: *native*, *external* via URL pointers, and *hybrid*.
-Hybrid documentation is commentary generated when working through an external resource such as a tutorial.
-This is intended to fill context gaps and generally help get to research fast.
+**nexus** is a *threefold documentation resource* centered on technology, tools and methods of open research.

-## Topics
+Threefold means *native*, *external* and *hybrid* documentation.
+Hybrid documentation is (native) commentary generated when working through (external) resources like guides and tutorials.

-This is the nexus content map.
+## The `nexus` content map

-- Primary left-justified links --> published GitHub pages
+- left-justified links go to published GitHub pages
-    - Indented --> gh-pages markdown source links
+    - Indented links go to `gh-pages` source markdown files

-Each major topic (e.g. `bash`) is anchored by an `index.md` *index* page with sub-pages built out from there.
-Consequently the tree is 3 levels deep.
+Each major subtopic is anchored by an `index.md` *index* page with sub-pages built from there: A 3-level tree.

 - [nexus root](https://robfatland.github.io/nexus)